![]() |

 shop), on acid-free paper, and are not the usual poor quality photocopied

 photocopies often found on the web.
-I've bought a few of those,
+I've bought a few of those, and

-and I was disappointed too.
+I was disappointed too.
 I go to great lengths to produce a quality

 product, and regularly receive compliments on the quality of my manuals,

-manual itself.
+of the manual itself.

 The original manuals are the only source for the information they contain,

 are very rare, and of course, expensive.
-The thick collector books
+The thick collector books for

-"owner's manual" for your German MG or other German gun, or
+for your German MG or other German gun, or wanted to know the fine points

-wanted to know the fine points of German army training, these books and
+of German army training, these books and manuals that have never been

-manuals that have never been translated before are now available in English.
+translated before are now available in English.

 Click on the link buttons at the top of this page to see a listing of